dev-mhowells/web-applications/projects/chitter.md

 As a Maker
 So my account can be secured
-I want to have my username and password stored in my user account
+I want to have my username and password securely stored in my user account
 ```

 Then, these harder ones: